 Pay Attention to Your Surroundings

 During an emergency situation, it is wise to pay close attention to your surroundings.
-The more calm you are, the better equipped you will be to do this.
+The calmer you are, the better equipped you will be to do this.
 Be on the watch for tripping hazards, smoke, or emergency notifications on screens around the ship.
 Likewise, keep your ears peeled for any important safety instructions that may come over the loudspeaker.

 Use Stairs if Possible